 Illinois educators can earn 21 Clock Hours for full participation in this course.

-Scholarships are available for CPS educators to cover all costs except a $30 registration fee, payable upon acceptance.
+Scholarships are available for CPS and eligible Illinois educators to cover all costs except a $30 registration fee, payable upon acceptance.

 For questions regarding this professional development opportunity, please email [email protected].